 4. Run retargeting campaigns

-How many times have you been browsing products online and adding items to your cart, only to abandon the cart altogether and move onto something else?
+How many times have you been browsing products online and add items to your cart, only to abandon the cart altogether and move on to something else?
 After doing this, you might start noticing you see Facebook Ads for the specific items you had in your cart.
-This is likely due to that business utilizing a Facebook Ads for eCommerce strategy known as retargeting.
+This is likely due to the business utilizing Facebook Ads for an eCommerce strategy known as retargeting.

 These retargeting ads are a helpful reminder to people who have already shown interest in your product.
 Perhaps they got busy or distracted but had every intention to make a purchase.
 Your retargeting campaign could be just the push they need to finally make that purchase.